LEONOEL merges design, science, and technology striving to achieve the smallest environmental footprint through the entire life cycle of a garment.

 84% OF OUR CLOTHES ENDS UP IN LANDFILLS.
 THIRD WORLD COUNTRIES DON'T WANT OUR UNWANTED CLOTHES

 While we may donate our old clothing to charity, or a clothing recycler, the truth is, even then according to the EPA, a staggering 84 percent of our clothing ends up in landfills and incinerators.
 To put it in numbers, the U.S. currently exports a billion pounds of worn clothing per year.
-Without the intervention of textile recyclers, our enormous surplus of charitable donations would be rendered useless and sent to landfills.
-This excessive amount of clothing ends up in landfills, making mountains of trash in developing countries and disrupting local economies.
 Dr. Andrew Brooks, the author of Clothing Poverty states that in Sub-Saharan Africa, the constant flood of used clothing is so pervasive that it's even part of the language.
 In his book, he translates the colloquial Ghanaian phrase "obroni wawu" to "clothes of the dead white man."
 According to the Environmental Protection Agency, every year, Americans throw away 12.7 million tons or 68 pounds of textiles per person.

 OUR COLLECTION OF CLOTHES

-Based on the research briefly outlined above, we concluded that our focus should be placed on preventing the use of virgin polyester wearables and replacing it with natural fibers, which have a considerably smaller footprint in their life cycle.
+In an effort to reduce waste from the fashion industry, we focus on preventing the use of virgin polyester wearables and replacing it with natural fibers, which have a considerably smaller footprint in their life cycle.
 We anticipate that this approach will continue to evolve as biotech reaches new advancements in fiber generation and disposal methodologies.

 COMPOSTABLE AND BIODEGRADABLE COLLECTION OF CLOTHES

 We follow the highest standards of social and environmental responsibility in putting our pieces together.The Compostable Collection consists of pieces that are made of organic cotton, hemp, silk and linen.
 We believe dying natural fibers diminishes their unprocessed aesthetic and natural patina, so we leave a large share of our compostable pieces undyed with the remaining few vegetable dyed.
 We use no toxic chemicals in fixing the vegetable dyes or controlling the properties of the fabric.
 We use cotton thread to sew the pieces and natural buttons made of shells, wood, and coconut.
-We mix organic cotton with hemp, which is a magical crop in reducing water consumption and leave the final product undyed.
+We mix organic cotton with hemp and leave the final product undyed.
 Weight and texture variations are typically built into the fabric by inserting innovative weave configurations, and yarn mixes.This means at the end of each garment’s life cycle, you may place it in a house-hold compost and use the soil for organic vegetable gardening and all other organic garden practices.
 We recommend cutting the products into smaller pieces for faster degradation prior to placement in a house-hold compost.

-COTTON: This is one of the easiest fabrics to decompose, especially if it’s 100% cotton.
+COTTON: This is one of the easiest fabrics to decompose.
 In the right compost, the material should be gone in a week to five months.

 LINEN: This very fine material can decompose in as little as two weeks.
 Linen is the fastest in the process of biodegradation.
 You can speed up the process by cutting the fabric into small pieces.